Gagan9841/nepal-sambat-converter/README.md

 > **Note**: This project is currently in the testing phase.
 Contributions, feedback, and suggestions are warmly welcomed to enhance its functionality and user experience.

+> The date conversion and astronomical calculations in this component are heavily based on the methodologies outlined in https://nsapi.spiralogics.net/nsalgorithm.pdf.

 A Vue 3 component for displaying and converting dates to the Nepal Sambat calendar system.

 ## Installation